-The survey has been designed with the purpose of being answered by IT service desk organizations from all over the world in order to obtain a truly global perspective of how the IT service desk function is operated within organizations.
+The survey has been designed with the purpose of being answered by organizations from all over the world in order to obtain a truly global perspective of how the function is operated within organizations.

 This survey is comprised of 24 questions of different types.
 Some of them are open-ended questions, so that the surveyed person can freely respond.
 Other questions are designed so that the surveyed person can only select one option, and others are multiple-choice questions.
 And finally, there’s one question that can be answered by grading different criteria.